 Yaniv Segal, currently active as a conductor and composer, has been performing on stages around the world since he was eight years old.
-In the 2017-2018 season, Yaniv debuts with the Detroit Symphony Orchestra, where he also serves as the main cover conductor.
-He also goes on a European tour with the I, CULTURE, Orchestra as the assistant to Andrey Boreyko, and returns to conduct the Toledo Symphony and Orlando Philharmonic.
-In the spring, Yaniv records Beethoven Reimagined with the BBC National Orchestra of Wales, featuring music by Gabriel Prokofiev (Sergei Prokofiev’s grandson) that is a hip-hop inspired remix of Beethoven’s Ninth Symphony, as well as two Beethoven “premieres:” Sonata for Orchestra Op.30 No.2b and The Triumph of Love: Suite from Fidelio.
+In the 2017-2018 season, Yaniv debuted with the Detroit Symphony Orchestra, where he also served as the main cover conductor.
+He also went on a European tour with the I, CULTURE, Orchestra as the assistant to Andrey Boreyko, and returns to conduct the Toledo Symphony and Orlando Philharmonic.
+Yaniv recorded Beethoven Reimagined with the BBC National Orchestra of Wales, featuring music by Gabriel Prokofiev (Sergei Prokofiev’s grandson) that is a hip-hop inspired remix of Beethoven’s Ninth Symphony, as well as two Beethoven “premieres:” Sonata for Orchestra Op.30 No.2b and The Triumph of Love: Suite from Fidelio.

 In 2016, Yaniv released a CD of Klezmer-influenced orchestral music by David Chesky entitled Joy and Sorrow.
 Called “a winner” by Fanfare Magazine, and recorded using the latest binaural technology, the album features The Chelsea Symphony with soloists Artur Kaganovskiy, Ethan Herschenfeld, Moran Katz, and Kristina Reiko Cooper.
 Yaniv also recorded David Chesky's score to the 2017 animated film The Mice War, an opera which teaches children’ the folly of war.